workergnome/walters-manuscripts-iiif/README.md

   brew install --with-libtiff --ignore-dependencies imagemagick
 ```

 Also, because this is currently using the unreleased [iiif_s3 gem](http://www.github.com/cmoa/iiif_s3), you should have a copy of that github repo downloaded, and should modify the path in the Gemfile to point to where it's located.
-In the curent system, it's:
+In the current system, it's:

     gem "iiif_s3", :path => "../iiif_s3"